matthewmueller/pagemaster/Readme.md

 # pagemaster

-  Consumes a PDF, executes magic, returns book
+  Consumes a PDF, executes magic, returns book.
+Currently, requires a double-sided printer and 2 pages per sheet to be set.

 ## Dependencies